Luisky/ansible-fedora/README.md

 They have to be enabled manually with the extension App.
 I disbale 'Fedora Logo' and enable both 'Places Status Indicator' and 'KStatusNotifierItem/AppIndicator Support'. ('Removable Drive Menu' is nice too but I don't use it).

-### Online Accounts :

-Google and Microsoft accounts for mails.

 ### Mouse Sensitivty :

 Tune it to your liking.